-Due to the labour, environmental and social risks associated with the production of tobacco and manufacture of controversial weapons, we do not allow investment managers to invest in securities issued by companies who operate in these industries.
-Whilst we make every endeavour to exclude these companies, there may, from time to time, be a small level of unintended exposure due to lack of data, corporate activity, indirect exposure or exposure through index derivatives.
+Due to the labour, environmental and social risks associated with the production of tobacco and manufacture of controversial weapons1, we do not allow investment managers to invest in securities issued by companies who operate in these industries.
+While we make every endeavour to exclude these companies, there may, from time to time, be a small level of unintended exposure due to lack of data, corporate activity, indirect exposure, exposure through index derivatives, ETFs or third party pooled unit trusts.
+If we find that the fund holds an excluded security, we will instruct the relevant manager to sell down in an orderly manner.
+However, the ability of CFSIL to sell down positions with respect to investments in unlisted assets is limited and subject to a number of factors given the nature of the asset class, the indirect way in which investments are held and governance of such investments.